RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-lab-IR/customizing-interactive-report.md

   ![](images/create-aggregate1.png " ")

   c) The aggregate function is applied on the column.
 Notice that the sum of **Available Budget** is displayed at the end of the report under the column.
+Navigate till the last page to view the sum.

   ![](images/run-ir3.png " ")